Explore Opepe Bush Reserve Walks: A Journey Through Nature and History

 Trail Name Trail Highlights

-Northern Loop Mature primary forest, native pines
+Northern Trail Mature primary forest, native pines

-Southern Loop Historical sites, regenerating bush
+Southern Trail Historical sites, regenerating bush

 Flora Diversity Kōtukutuku, tātarāmoa, horopito